 - Payments per year = Same as when rent payments are due so = 12

-When you enter the above information to a Google Sheet you get the Tenant Improvement Amortization Schedule.
+When you enter the above information on our handy Tenant Improvement Amortization Calculator you get the Tenant Improvement Amortization Schedule.

 As you can see $1,803.42 is the additional monthly payment that will be added to your total monthly rent.